top of page

 Usage: 30 days

-This is recommended for multi-cat conflict, fears such as loud noises; new environments, urine spraying and scratching.
-It may be less well-known than other brands, but owners report success with calming nervous or skittish cats and introducing new pets.
-With 2 refills included, you're getting more for your money - assuming they're compatible with your furry friends!
+This is recommended for multi-cat conflict; fears such as loud noises; new environments; urine spraying and scratching.
+It may be less well known than other brands but is fast becoming a popular choice, with owners reporting success in calming nervous or skittish cats and introducing new pets.
+With two diffusers included, you're getting more for your money - assuming they're compatible with your furry friends!

 Most owners see results within 2 weeks, but some people found the diffuser to be ineffective.